ivandokov/phockup/readme.md

 ### Docker

 The docker container supports two operation modes.
-The first allows for a single execution of phocker.
+The first allows for a single execution of .
 In this mdoe, the container will be stopped after the execution is complete.
 The second mode allows for execution in intervals.
 In this mode, the container will continue running until the user decides to stop it.

-To execute phocker only once, use the following command:
+To execute phockup only once, use the following command:

 ```
 docker run -v ~/Pictures:/mnt ivandokov/phockup:latest /mnt/Input /mnt/Output [PHOCKUP ARGUMENTS]